TimoGuy/DemoEngine/TestGUI/ideapad.md

   - [x] Fixed with the correct atmosphere transmittance formula

+- **NOTE: DO NOT USE TAA, STAY WITH FXAA AND THEN WHEN FSR2.0 COMES OUT, PORT THIS SUCKER TO VULKAN AND USE ITS TAA**

 ##### Low priority

 - [x] Hey Janitor, there's a red 0 in the luminance texture, fyi